Primary Navigation Mobile

 Overview

-A new generation of E-Class Estate has now arrived, following the E-Class Saloon going on sale in 2023.
+The latest generation of E-Class estate arrived in 2024, following the E-Class Saloon that went on sale in 2023.
 Bringing a more modern design courtesy of elements such as an illuminated grille surround and a sleeker rear end, Mercedes has packed the car full of technology.
+Back in late 2024, a halo six-cylinder diesel engine was introduced to the E-Class estate brochure – an expensive and ever more démodé power unit choice, but we reckon it’s one to savour while you still can.

-Available with what the firm calls a ‘Superscreen,’ it gets a massive main touchscreen and a separate display for the front-seat passenger, with clever dimming meaning the driver can’t see it if YouTube is on, for example.
+Available with what the firm calls a ‘Superscreen,’ the latest E-Class gets a massive main touchscreen and a separate display for the front-seat passenger, with clever dimming meaning the driver can’t see it if YouTube is on, for example.
 This and the overall design make this feel more like Mercedes’ flagship S-Class than ever.

 Showing Mercedes is keen to appeal to a younger audience, it features an in-built interior camera for taking selfies (yes, really) and even TikTok integration – although it’s worth noting both can only be used when the car is parked for safety reasons.
 A broad range of engines are also available, including petrol, diesel and a choice of plug-in hybrids